bootstrap-vue/bootstrap-vue/src/components/form/README.md

 - [`<b-form-input> datalist`](/docs/components/form-input#datalist-support) for datalist usage.
 - [`<b-form-select>` `options` prop](/docs/components/form-select#options-property) docs for
-  details on the formats and helper props.
+  details on the formats and helper props associated with `options`.

 ## Validation